Undergraduate Courses

 Examination of contemporary black urban experience focused on the impact of persistent residential segregation, increasing class polarization, and the global force of hip hop culture.

-An assessment of the oral prose tradition and written prose of African literature; specific emphasis placed on student reading from primary sources.
+An assessment of the oral prose traditions and written prose of African Literature; specific emphasis placed on student readings from primary sources.

 An introduction to Caribbean literature with a focus on prose, poetry, and drama.